Fritz Thyssen

 Friedrich "Fritz" Thyssen (9 November 1873 – 8 February 1951) was a German businessman, born into one of Germany's leading industrial families.
-He was an early supporter of the Nazi Party, but later broke with them.
+He was an early supporter and financial backer of the Nazi Party but later broke with it.
+He was arrested in 1941 and was confined in Nazi concentration camps.
+Liberated at the end of the war in Europe, he was found to be a "lesser offender" in denazification proceedings and was fined.
+He emigrated to Argentina in 1950 where he died.